Monster-taming game: History

 Many spin-offs from major series revolve around taming monsters, including World of Final Fantasy (2016) and Chocobo's Mystery Dungeon Every Buddy!
-(2019), based on the long-running Final Fantasy series of Japanese role-playing games, and Monster Hunter Stories (2016) and its sequel, based on Monster Hunter, a best-selling series of action role-playing games.
+(2019), based on the long-running Final Fantasy series of Japanese role-playing games, and Monster Hunter Stories (2016) and its sequels, based on Monster Hunter, a best-selling series of action role-playing games.

 Nostalgia for the Pokémon series resulted in a wave of indie monster-taming games.
 Siralim Ultimate (2021) built on its longtime community for success, while Monster Crown (2021), despite Game Boy Color-inspired graphics, had an intentionally dark narrative.
 One of the more popular examples, Temtem (2022), sold more than 500,000 copies in a single month on Steam.
 Coromon (2022) passed 100,000 sales on Windows and Mac, with more on other platforms.
 However, there has not been a mega-hit comparable to the influence of Stardew Valley (2016) in the farming sim genre, which developers blame on Pokémon's huge cultural impact.
 The developers see terms such as "Pokémon-like" or "Pokémon clone" as derogatory, implying they are attempts to cash in on the popularity of Pokémon rather than unique games of their own.

 Palworld, a game centered around monster-catching, skyrocketed to the second most-played game on Steam after it was released for early access in January 2024.
 The game was nicknamed "Pokémon with guns".
-On September 19, 2024, Nintendo and The Pokémon Company filed a lawsuit against Palworld developer Pocketpair for infringement of patent rights.
+On September 19, 2024, Nintendo and The Pokémon Company filed a lawsuit against Palworld developer Pocketpair claiming an infringement of patent rights.